 You can inspect references to better understand the files they point to

 bucket properties.
 These properties

-// Reference's path is: 'images/space.jpg' // This is analogous to a file path on disk spaceRef.fullPath; // Reference's name is the last segment of the full path: 'space.jpg' // This is analogous to the file name spaceRef.name; // Reference's bucket is the name of the storage bucket where files are stored spaceRef.bucket;
+// Reference's path is: "images/space.jpg" // This is analogous to a file path on disk spaceRef.fullPath; // Reference's name is the last segment of the full path: "space.jpg" // This is analogous to the file name spaceRef.name; // Reference's bucket is the name of the storage bucket that the files are stored in spaceRef.bucket;

 Limitations on References

 Reference paths and names can contain any sequence of valid Unicode characters, but certain restrictions are imposed including: